kartik7120/Survey-App/notes.md

 - Add a 404 page for the path that does not exist
 - Add proper error handling and responses for backend
 - Fix the proxy connection issue in React

+### idea for making poll choice div

+1. Make the original div position relative
+2. Make the inner div absolute
+3. set z-index of absolute div higher
+4. and make the original div transparent